kyuhwan94/opticDNN/README.md

 # optDNN

-**optDNN** is a deep learning-based tool for reconstructing atomic absorption images with reduced fringe noise, by inferring the proper imaging beam profile at the position of the atoms.
+**optDNN** is a deep learning-based tool for reconstructing atomic absorption images (or phase contrast images) with reduced fringe noise, by inferring the proper imaging beam profile at the position of the atoms.

 This project is part of a research conducted at the [Quantum Gas Laboratory](https://qgl.snu.ac.kr/).